hacks-guide/Guide_Wii/docs/faq.md

 ## Networking FAQ

 The Wii's wireless networking hardware supports the maximum standard of 802.11g on the 2.4 GHz band (retroactively named WiFi 3), with a maximum security level of WPA2-PSK (AES).
-Therefore, the Wii will NOT be able to connect to the following access points:
+Therefore, the Wii will NOT be able to connect to the following access points (APs):

 + APs enforcing WPA enterprise encryption, or WPA3 only
 + APs not backwards compatible with WiFi 3, or broadcasting only on the 5 GHz band